jonesdevelopment/sonar-api/README.md

 This is an example BungeeCord plugin using the api.

 Add the Sonar.jar to your project libaries and you are finished.
-* You can find Sonar on mc-market (https://www.mc-market.org/resources/23353/).
+> You can find Sonar on MC-Market (https://www.mc-market.org/resources/23353/)

 You can use the following events as normal BungeeCord events: